sheryjebu/introduction-to-oop/JavaScript/activity_3.md

 In your existing JavaScript project:

-- Add an empty class called `Pigeon`
+- Underneath your code, add an empty class called `Pigeon`
 - Add the following code to make the `Pigeon` extend base class `Bird`
 - Add the method `eatPizza` to `Pigeon`